Special Education Provision

 The school will make provision of a package of support for any child with SEND, depending on the level of disability or learning difficulty.
 This could be classroom support, aids for disability, or in some cases, one-to-one support.

-Children who are gifted and talented in a specific area are offered additional opportunities through the Educational Trust.
-Work is differentiated by staff to provide additional challenge.
+Children who are able and talented in a specific area are offered additional opportunities at school and through the Trust.
+Work is adapted by staff to provide additional challenge.